tpemba100/book-club/README.md

 ## Contact Us :mailbox_with_mail:

-If you have any questions or feedback about Book Mates, please feel free to contact us at bookmates@gmail.com.
-We would love to hear from you and help you get started with using the application! :smiley:
+If you have any questions or feedback about Book Mates, please feel free to contact us at tpemba.96@gmail.com.
+We would love to hear from you. :smiley: